3225, Martha Van Rensselaer Hall

-Maureen R. Waller is Associate Professor of Policy Analysis and Management at Cornell University.
+Maureen R. Waller is Professor of Policy Analysis and Management at Cornell University.
 Before joining the PAM faculty, Waller was a research fellow at the Public Policy Institute of California.
 She received her PhD in Sociology from Princeton University.

 Maureen Waller is a sociologist who studies families, poverty, and social policy.
 Waller's research has used a mixed methods approach to examine social and policy issues which deeply impact the lives of poor families.
 This work draws on hundreds of qualitative interviews she conducted with low-income mothers and fathers as well as national survey and policy data to provide new insight into the situations of parents at the forefront of family change and their experiences with the child support, welfare, family court, and criminal justice systems.
-One current project draws on qualitative interviews and survey data to explore low-income families' institutional intersectionality and the circumstances in which, low-income unmarried parents decide to engage with, or avoid, the family court system.
+One current project draws on qualitative interviews and survey data to explore low-income families' institutional intersectionality and the circumstances in which they decide to either avoid or engage with the family court system.
 A second mixed method project funded by the WT Grant Foundation with collaborators at BU and Rutgers, uses multiple data sources to investigate whether fathers can reduce disparities in outcomes for low and high income children, and which social and economic policies are effective levers for supporting disadvantaged men's involvement.
-In other collaborative work, she has been investigating how child support arrears and other forms of legal and household debt can destabilize disadvantaged families involved in both the criminal justice and family court systems.
+In other collaborative work, she has been investigating how child support arrears and other forms of legal debt can destabilize disadvantaged families involved in the criminal justice and family court systems.

 Funding for Waller's research has been provided by the WT Grant Foundation, NICHD, NSF, NIFA (USDA), the William and Flora Hewlett Foundation, the Public Policy Institute of California, the Cornell Population Center, the Institute for Social Sciences, and the Bronfenbrenner Life Course Center at Cornell University.